AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/variableBlock/label.rst

 Remember that labels are used by screen readers for accessibility reasons.

 .. admonition:: Example
+  :class: yellow

   The variable *k* that describes a parameter that depends on the geometry of an object is better indicated by the label "Geometric parameter (k)" rather than "k".

 As a **special case**, checkboxes generally don't need labels.
 Instead, they should be a self-explanatory item: